 SET YOUR HEART RIGHT FIRST.

-I remember rushing out to my friends when they would hurt my feelings.
+I remember rushing out when friends would hurt my feelings.
 I realized that in the process of rushing out and sharing my hurt, I end up hurting them as well.

 Work to be a person who approach people with love, kindness, and mindfulness no matter the situation.

-Make sure when you leave the conversation, you have resolved the issue and that the other person left uplifted instead of damaged.
+Make sure when you leave the conversation, you have resolved the issue and that the other person leaves uplifted instead of damaged.

 4) Know your identity, and self worth